ZigbeeFETSC/Ultrasonic-Sensor-Based-Toll-Gate/README.md

-# Ultrasonic Sensor Based Troll Gate
+# Ultrasonic Sensor Based Toll Gate
-This project is a DIY troll gate system that uses an ultrasonic sensor to detect approaching objects and trigger a gate to close and open.
+This project is a DIY toll gate system that uses an ultrasonic sensor to detect approaching objects and trigger a gate to close and open.

 ## Table of Contents
 1. Introduction